pimcore/pimcore/doc/Development_Documentation/06_Multi_Language_i18n/02_Localize_your_Documents.md

 Pimcore allows you to localize every document.
 You can find the setting in your document in the tab `Properties`.
 There you can choose from language which is configured in the system settings.

-The selected language is registered as a property on the document, which is inherited to all of it's children.
+The selected language is registered as a property on the document, which is inherited to all of its children.

 If you have selected a language this will be automatically set on your request object (`$request->getLocale()`) and is therefore automatically used for shared translations, localized object lists and all other localized kind of contents.